ArchdukeOfTrondelag/my-dots/README.md

-This is a collection of my important dotfiles
+This is a collection of my important dotfiles, just for myself.
+Think i have labeled all of my files, if not you can contact me.